Peitan123/Eitan_Platzky_NB/about.md

 permalink: /about/
 ---

-I am futur Master student in marine chemical ecology science in SherLab.
+I am Master student in marine chemical ecology science in SherLab.
 My project will be based on Genetic, ... of procclocos.

 ### More Information